 Monthly Archives: May 2009

-Here’s a lovely and refreshing salad with tender greens and tiny oranges.
+Here’s a lovely and refreshing salad with tender greens, Belgian endives, and tiny oranges.
+A hint of citrus and toasted almonds add to the fresh flavor.

 Peppery, bright green watercress adds a touch of spring to a classic soup.
 If you can make this the night before it’s needed, so much the better, as the flavors improve from standing overnight.